ampl/ampl.github.io/docs/source/ampl/introduction.md

 AMPL (A Mathematical Programming Language) is a high-level language for expressing optimization models.
 It is widely used in academia and industry to model and solve linear, nonlinear, and integer optimization problems.

-To use AMPL, you will need to install a solver, such as CPLEX, Gurobi, or XPRESS.
+To use AMPL, you will need to install a solver, such as [HiGHS](https://ampl.com/products/solvers/open-source-solvers/), [Gurobi](https://ampl.com/products/solvers/solvers-we-sell/gurobi/), [CPLEX](https://ampl.com/products/solvers/solvers-we-sell/cplex/), or [XPRESS](https://ampl.com/products/solvers/solvers-we-sell/xpress/).
 You can use AMPL through a command-line interface or via an [API](apis.md).

 ## AMPL Syntax